raygun101/MarkupKit/README.md

         ...
     </LMTableView>

 The `sectionBreak` processing instruction is used to insert a new section in a table view.
 It corresponds to a call to the `insertSection:` method of the `LMTableView` class.
-The following markup creates a grouped table view containing two sections:
+The following markup creates a grouped table view containing two sections (the first section is created implicitly):

     <LMTableView style="groupedTableView">
         <UITableViewCell textLabel.text="Row 1a"/>